janosgyerik/articles/hacking-contest-lessons/level4.md

 }
 ```

-The problem is quite obvious:
+There is an obvious problem here:
 `strcpy` is well-known to be unsafe,
 as it does not check if the destination array has enough space to store the source array.
 With a sufficiently long command line argument we can overwrite the memory area beyond `buf` in the `fun` function.